f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab5.rst

 About HA Group Scoring
 ++++++++++++++++++++++

-The BIG-IP with the highest HA group scoring value will become the active device.
+The BIG-IP with the highest HA Group scoring value will become the active device.

 The HA Group score is being calculated by the sum of all active trunks and pool member objects.